 Australia has quite different weather conditions depending on the part of the country.
 However, from October to April temperatures average around 33°C/91°F. Winters (June-August) are mild, with average daily July temperatures around 27°C/81°F. Overnight temperatures rarely fall below 5°C/41°F at any time of year.
 The average annual rainfall is 532 mm but sometimes no rain falls for months.

 You can fly every day to the east-coast cities from Europe, North America, and Southeast Asia.
-Fares depend on the season, the highest being the two weeks either side of Christmas.
+Fares depend on the season, the highest being the two weeks on either side of Christmas.
 Fares drop during the “shoulder” seasons – late February to May and mid-August to November – and you’ll get the best prices during low season, June to mid-August.
 Because of the distance from the most popular departure points, flying on weekends does not alter the price.
 Of course, you can also choose a more adventurous way and take a ship trip from Asia.